liyue201/grpc-lb/README.md

 # grpc-lb
-gRPC load balancer for go
+This is a gRPC load balancer for go, supports Random,RoundRobin and katama consistent hashing strategy.